 The Christmas Miracle of Holly Lodge

 But beyond the look and lots of appeal what you get in "Christmas at Holly Lodge" is a collection of what you could call Hallmark movie cliches.
 As such we have the big hearted owner of a struggling business; the friends who try to set her up with the handsome stranger and so on.
 As such what "Christmas at Holly Lodge" becomes is Sophie trying to save her business, convince Evan not to try and buy it whilst also resisting falling for him, good luck with that last one.
-There are no surprises to this but as I said this is really all about the look and log cabins decked with garlands and ribbons works so well that you can almost feel the warmth of the log fire.
+There are no surprises to this but as I said this is really all about the look and a stunning log holiday inn decked with garlands and ribbons works so well that you can almost feel the warmth of the roaring log fire.

 What this all boils down to is that "Christmas at Holly Lodge" is one of those Hallmark Christmas movies which, whilst having a pleasant storyline, doesn't stray far from the familiar cliches and wholesome feeling that they tend to deliver.
 But as such this is a Christmas movie all about the look, the atmosphere, the warmth and that beauty of friends who are like family as well as the appeal of Alison Sweeney.